 The Tariff of 1816 was widely-supported across the nation and temporarily halted the rising tide of sectionalism.
 Congress designed the tariff as a temporary measure due to expire after three years in 1819.

 Despite the new protections, other economic factors diluted the tariff’s effectiveness.
 Loose credit extended by banks and cheap European goods flooding the market were main causes of the Panic of 1819 that threatened American manufacturing.2

 The panic rocked the nation and contributed to the end of the Era of Good Feelings.
 Even Henry Clay was forced to temporarily leave Congress and return to private law to help pay off his debts.

 Who Supported and Opposed the Tariff of 1816?

-Most of the nation was united in support of a new tariff.
+The nation largely united in support of a new tariff.
 However, there were some shocking revelations when assessing who supported and who opposed the Tariff of 1816.

 A vast majority of the northern and western states supported the tariff as expected due to their manufacturing interests.
 Surprisingly, a vast majority of southern states also supported the tariff against historical norms.

 Led by South Carolina leaders William Lowndes and John C. Calhoun, the south overwhelmingly supported the Tariff of 1816.
-Southern states were usually impacted the worst by tariffs as their agricultural goods such as cotton were hit with retaliatory tariffs from other nations.
+Thus was unusual as foreign retaliatory tariffs usually impacted southern states far worse than their northern counterparts.

-Even former President Thomas Jefferson reluctantly admitted that the US needed economic independence from Britain and a tariff would help protect American manufacturing.2
+Even former President Thomas Jefferson reluctantly admitted that the US needed economic independence from Britain and a tariff would help protect American manufacturing despite his ardent Jeffersonian idealism.2